Skip to main content

 Agent diagnoses silently

-The agent uses read-only tools to gather context — looking up the employee in Microsoft 365, checking what apps they already have access to, reviewing group memberships, reading your runbooks in Hudu or IT Glue, and so on.
+The agent uses read-only tools to gather context: it looks up the employee in Microsoft 365, checks what apps they already have access to, reviews group memberships, and reads your runbooks in Hudu or IT Glue.
 This happens in the background; the employee sees nothing yet.

 3